 According to the 2nd District Court of Appeal opinions, both issued on Monday, former trustees Conrad Lee Klein and Jack Reynolds were removed from their positions for wrongdoing.
 They filed a motion to disqualify Miller Barondess because two of the firm’s former associates worked on trust matters during their tenure with other firms, and that partner Louis R. “Skip” Miller negotiated a fee payment from the trust to his former firm, Christensen Miller Fink Jacobs.

 Klein and Reynolds argued that Miller Barondess was privy to privileged information through the attorneys, and could not represent a client challenging the trust over succession.
 Samantha Faulkner v.
 Conrad Lee Klein et al., B265893.

 Los Angeles County Superior Court Judge Lesley C. Green granted the disqualification motion.
-Miller Barondess, led by Miller, Mira Hashmall, and Christopher D. Beatty petitioned the appellate court for a reversal in 2015.
+Miller Barondess, led by Miller and Mira Hashmall petitioned the appellate court for a reversal in 2015.

 The appellate court granted the appeal on Monday for lack of standing because the attorneys worked for the trust, not the trustees as individuals, thus never establishing personal attorney-client privilege.

 “Only a former client is even in a position to seek disqualification.
 This was not an appropriate basis to seek it,” said Hashmall, who argued the appeal for Miller Barondess.

 “When a trustee seeks advice on trust administration, the client is the office of the trustees, not the individual trustee,” said the unanimous unpublished opinion written by Justice Martin J. Tangeman.
 The panel also included Justice Steven Z. Perren and acting Presiding Justice Kenneth R. Yegan.